alefore/weblog/mentor.md

 identify the right questions you should be asking.
 Your mentor will *not* solve your problems for you, but standing on their shoulders tends to significantly accelerate your success.

+### Why mentor someone?

+There are a few reasons why you should spend some energy mentoring others.

+* You'll be fostering a culture of collaboration and sharing, helping others.

+* You can have an outsized influence.
+  A small investment of your energy (roughly an hour per month) can go a very long way: it can significantly accelerate the impact of someone else.
+  You'll be in a very comfortable position of being able to guide projects or efforts significantly without taking either significant responsibilities nor being in charge of the actual execution.

+* You'll learn:

+  * Mentorships are a great opportunity to reflect.
+    You'll be discussing types of problems you've faced recently.
+    Forcing you to review and make explicit
+    (so that you can transmit them to your mentee) the intuitions you built
+    can help you dig deeper and consolidate knowledge.

+  * They'll often suggest interesting ideas or approaches you hadn't considered.

+* You'll be growing your network.
+  Mentoring others is an excellent way to create long-term relationships.

+Even if you don't get directly recognized, you'll be guided by beauty.
+Technical excellence is its own reward.

 ## Finding mentors